 Forest in landscapes

 We have come to realize that forests and forest management do not exist in isolation from other land uses.
 The main driver of deforestation is actually not timber felling at all; it is rather agricultural expansion into the forest.
-And that has a lot to do with the undeniable fact that in the short term the financial value of one hectare of forest can never supersede the financial value of one hectare of palm oil, soy plantation, or cattle breeding.
+And that has a lot to do with that the financial value of one hectare of forest can never supersede the financial value of one hectare of palm oil, soy plantation, or cattle breeding.
 However, harvesting trees in a sustainable way in well managed forests directly reduces the opportunity costs of not converting forests to plantations.
-Sustainable forest management safeguards the preservation of forests better than any other mechanism we have at our disposal.
+Sustainable Forest Management (SFM) safeguards the preservation of forests better than any other mechanism we have at our disposal.

 Sustainable Forest Management Toolkit